 WILMINGTON, Del. — An alarming new study out of the University of Delaware finds that the average millennial punk has to steal significantly more from work than previous generations, just to earn a living wage.

 “While the wage gap is a serious issue affecting virtually all Americans, income inequality has especially hit the punk community hard — particularly those only doing the bare minimum of work in order to pay for their band’s upcoming tour,” said lead researcher Emily J. Browne.
 “Just a few decades ago, your average punk could support themselves and their local scene on a minimum wage salary.
 But now, many punks need to steal several rolls of toilet paper and coworkers’ lunches per week to survive.”

 The study predicted that, as income inequality continues to grow, punks may soon be forced to steal bigger items to survive — like a breakroom fridge, or their CEO’s rooftop helicopter.
-Punk and frequent workplace thief Tammy Wahlin, who didn’t “give a fuck about staying anonymous” despite our insistance she could lose her job, expained how difficult it has become to make ends meet.
+Punk and frequent workplace thief Tammy Walker, who didn’t “give a fuck about staying anonymous” despite our insistence she could lose her job, explained how difficult it has become to make ends meet.